Steps to Forming an LLC

 - Minimum Number – one or more

-- Members/Managers- at least one is required to be listed in the Certificate of Organization
+- Members/Managers- The name and address or each of the members and managers who are authorized to execute documents are required to be listed in the Certificate of Organization

 - Residence Requirements – none specified

-In addition to forming your LLC, you will need to check for Massachusetts business licenses and permits.
+In addition to forming your LLC, you will need to check for Massachusetts business licenses and permit such as the sales tax registration with theDepartment of Revenue.

 Steps to Forming a Massachusetts LLC